ampproject/amp.dev/content/docs/support/faqs.md

 ### How do I become a part of this project?

-We welcome interested individuals and companies who want to get involved to fill out the [contact form](/contact), so that we can add you to a distribution list and keep you posted on any new information.
+We welcome interested individuals and companies who want to get involved to fill out the [Github](https://github.com/ampproject/amphtml/issues/new), so that we can add you to a distribution list and keep you posted on any new information.